cgob/codonDT_snakemake/README.md

 # codonDT_snakemake
-Snakemake pipeline to infer single-codon and codon-pair dwell times as well as gene flux from ribosome profiling data using generalized linear model (GLM) with negative binomial noise (Gobet et al., BioRxiv, 2019). !
+Snakemake pipeline to infer single-codon and codon-pair dwell times as well as gene flux from ribosome profiling data using generalized linear model (GLM) with negative binomial noise (Gobet et al., PNAS, 2020). !
 Pipeline under development for generalization to any kind of ribosome profiling datasets !

 ## Pipeline